-Unlike before, transferring pictures taken from iPhone to Windows 11/10 system has now been easy.
-Thanks to the several photo-management software, Apple Mobile Device Service, and many more.
-Recently some iPhone users have complained about the difficulty in importing photos from iPhone to their Windows PC.
+Unlike before, transferring pictures taken with an iPhone to a Windows 11/10 system is now easy.
+Thanks to several photo-management software, Apple Mobile Device Service, and many more.
+Recently, some iPhone users have complained about the difficulty of importing photos from their iPhones to their Windows PCs.

 Something went wrong, Your files might not have been imported

-There may be an instance wherein, while transferring pictures from iPhone to PC, users may not be able to view iPhone photos, or they may find it difficult to transfer pictures with applications like Bluetooth, iCloud and iTunes.
-In this case, It is important to understand the source of problems that may either be caused by a corrupted driver or may require some tweaking in Settings.
-If you have encountered similar problems, we will address some potential solutions to fix this issue.
+There may be instances where, while transferring pictures from iPhone to PC, users may not be able to view iPhone photos, or they may find it difficult to transfer pictures using applications like Bluetooth, iCloud or iTunes.
+In this case, it is important to understand the source of problems that may either be caused by a corrupted driver or may require some tweaking in Settings.
+If you have encountered similar problems, we will outline potential solutions to address this issue.

-Before moving on, it is advisable to update your iPhone and also iTunes.
+Before moving on, it is advisable to update your iPhone and iTunes.
 Additionally, please check if you have updated your Windows system to the latest version.
-Despite this, if the problem persists, check out the following solutions.
+If the problem persists, check out the following solutions.
 This should help you in resolving the error.

 1] Restart the Apple Mobile Device Service (AMDS)

-Apple Mobile Device Service is the process that tags along with other background processes when you install Apple iTunes in Windows 10.
+Apple Mobile Device Service is the process that runs alongside other background processes when you install Apple iTunes on Windows 11/10.
 This process basically helps iTunes to recognize the iPhone device that is connected to Windows system.
 If your system is not recognizing the iOS device, then you have to restart the Apple Mobile Device service (AMDS)

 The following guidelines will help in restarting AMDS.